ayush5harma/PixelFeatureDrops/README.md

 ## Face Enrolment :
-**Issue**: Enrollment not working because of errors with camera ( front camera not working during enrollment or switching to back camera in certain devices )
+**Issue**: Enrollment not working because of errors with camera (front camera not working during enrollment or switching to back camera in certain devices)
 **Solution** : Enroll your face for face unlock before flashing the module.

 ## Playstore system Update :
 **Issue** : Unable to install playstore system update.
-**Solution** : Disable the module then reboot and then install the playstore system update after which re- enable the module from magisk folowed by a reboot.
+**Solution** : Disable the module then reboot and then install the playstore system update after which re-enable the module from magisk folowed by a reboot.

 ## Safetynet:
 **Issue** : Safetynet fails.